mvanderkamp/westures/readme.md

 There are seven gestures defined in this module:

-- _Tap_: Single or multi-finger taps.
+- _Tap:_ Single or multi-finger taps.
-- _Pinch_: Two or more fingers move together or apart.
+- _Pinch:_ Two or more fingers move together or apart.
-- _Pan_: One or more fingers sliding around the screen.
+- _Pan:_ One or more fingers sliding around the screen.
-- _Rotate_: Two fingers or more fingers rotating around each other.
+- _Rotate:_ Two fingers or more fingers rotating around each other.
-- _Swipe_: Single finger sliding very quickly across the screen.
+- _Swipe:_ Single finger sliding very quickly across the screen.
-- _Swivel_: Single finger rotating around a fixed pivot point.
+- _Swivel:_ Single finger rotating around a fixed pivot point.
-- _Track_: Track the contact points of all active pointers.
+- _Track:_ Track the contact points of all active pointers.

 See the [documentation](https://mvanderkamp.github.io/westures/) for more information about each gesture.